onwidget/awesome-amp/README.md

 ## Getting Started
 - Official Documentation (https://amp.dev/)
-   - [AMP Websites](https://amp.dev/about/websites/) - Web pages that are compelling, smooth, and load near instantaneously
+   - [AMP Websites](https://amp.dev/about/websites/) - Web pages that are compelling, smooth, and load near instantaneously.
    - [Web Stories](https://amp.dev/about/stories/) - Use AMP to create visual stories on the web.
    - [AMP Ads](https://amp.dev/about/ads/) - Use AMP to build and serve lightning fast, safe ads to pages and stories.
    - [AMP Email](https://amp.dev/about/email/) - Use AMP to send interactive, dynamic emails.